MCZbase/DataShot_DesktopApp/README.md

     "barcode","verbatimLocality","verbatimDate","verbatimCollector","verbatimCollection","verbatimNumbers","verbatimUnclassifiedText","questions"

+Allowed to change a record when: Record is in state Taxon Entered or Verbatim Entered.

+Barcode policy: Barcode must exist and must be unique.

+Overwrite policy:

+Questions policy: Any value provided in questions will be appended to the existing value for questions.

+Status when complete policy:  Record is in state Verbatim Transcribed.

+This functionality is expected to change in future versions.

 ## Transcription of (pin) label data with interpretation.

-Planned, not supported yet.

 If you export the barcode number for a specimen and an image file with pin label data for that specimen, values for any of the fields listed below can be